 Mating usually takes place in September.
 (1)

-Introduced as pest control and sold for that purpose.
-However Chinese mantis also eat the smaller native mantids.
-This has led to declines in population numbers of the native mantis species in some areas, but none of them are listed as threatened at this time.
+It is sold as pest control, although its effectiveness is not proven.
+It is thought that Chinese mantis eats the smaller native mantids.
+This may have led to declines in population numbers of the native mantis species in some areas, but none of them are listed as threatened at this time.